aayomide/crypto_analytics_engineering/README.md

   </p>
 </div>

-> *Disclaimer: This project is for illustrative purposes only.
-Please do not use this dashboard for actual financial decisions.
+> *Disclaimer: This is only a pet project.
+Please, do not use this dashboard for actual financial decisions.
 T for thanks!*

 ---